intentionally-left-nil/dict2any/README.md

 ## Custom Parsing

-The `extra_parsers`argument lets you pass in additional parsers, to further customize or extend the functionality.
+The `parsers`argument lets you pass in additional parsers, to further customize or extend the functionality.

 To do so, you must implement the [Parser](./dict2any/parsers/parser.py) protocol.
 There are two methods: `can_parse`, and `parse` which you should implement.
 Take a look at any of the [builtin parsers](./dict2any/parsers/) for inspiration